 All SPU projects with hydrologic and hydraulic (H/H) modeling must have a Modeling Plan.
-The Modeling Plan must follow the sample outline presented in Appendix A. SPU DWW LOB representative must approve any deviations from the plan.
+The Modeling Plan must follow the sample outline presented in this appendix.
+SPU DWW LOB representative must approve any deviations from the plan.
 All approved deviations from the Modeling Plan must be documented in the Modeling Report.

-The Modeling Plan is a roadmap the modeling team to follow and understand how key inputs, outputs, assumptions, and other decisions will be made.
-The following are key steps in developing a modeling plan:
+The Modeling Plan is a roadmap for the modeling team to follow and understand how key inputs, outputs, assumptions, and other decisions will be made.
+The following are key steps in developing a modeling plan.
+For further details about each of these steps, please refer to relevant sections in the main body of Chapter 7.:

 - 1. Determine key goals for the project, including how others will use the results - 2.
 Determine the areas covered by the model, identify boundary conditions, and level of detail required - 3.
 Develop a Quality Assurance (QA) plan - 4.
 Develop a documentation strategy - 5.
 Determine model input requirements and data sources - 6.
 Prepare a Flow Monitoring plan (if applicable) - 7.
-Develop a strategy for calibrating and validating model (see DSG section 7.9) - 8.
+Develop a strategy for calibrating and validating model - 8.
 Develop a strategy for uncertainty analysis (if applicable).